dalisoft/dev-env/README.md

 ## Requires

-- Node.js v10 (limits refers to uWebSockets.js)
 - Node.js server / Machine supports Node.js
 - An good developer (like you) that already know about Node.js and ES6 Syntax

 ## Features

-- Blazing fast performance (up to 150x faster than express-graphql)
+- Blazing fast performance (up to 200x faster than express-graphql)
 - Low-level HTTP with uWebSockets.js
 - Pure call, no layer (like express-graphql)
 - Speeds up development time